-Nothing says innocent summer fun like throwing some meat on the grill and eating al fresco with friends and family.
-The only thing is — grilling isn’t actually so innocent after all.
-Yep, like that mosquito that keeps landing on your fruit salad, we’re here to put a damper on your next summer bbq with some news about the serious health risks of grilling.
-But unlike that annoying mosquito, we’re going to make it better in the end.
+Nothing says innocent summer fun like throwing some meat on the grill and enjoying it al fresco with friends and family.
+The only thing is, grilling isn’t actually so innocent after all.
+Yep, like that annoying mosquito that keeps landing on your fruit salad, we’re here to put a damper on your next summer barbecue with some news about the serious health risks of grilling.
+But unlike that annoying mosquito, we’re going to make things better for you in the end.
 We’re here to ask the tough question — is grilling healthy? — get to the bottom of the health risks and concerns, and give you some actionable safe grilling tips.

 Polycyclic aromatic hydrocarbons (PAHs): These are formed when fat drips down onto the hot coals or grill element below.
 From there, they rise up through smoke and flame-ups and deposit themselves back on the food.

 Heterocyclic amines (HCAs): When cooked over high heat for long enough, compounds inside meat, chicken, and fish form HCAs, which have been linked to breast, colon, and prostate cancer in lab studies of rats.

 Advanced glycation end products (AGEs): AGEs are formed from a chemical reaction that occurs between fat and protein when meat is cooked over high heat.
 They’ve been shown to contribute to inflammation, which is linked to diabetes and cardiovascular disease.

 The effects of these carcinogens is real: one study showed that postmenopausal women who ate a lot of grilled meats had a 47% greater risk of breast cancer than those who ate the least meat.
 That’s a HUGE increase in risk!
 All of these things make the challenge of healthy grilling even greater.